Dosage Form: tablet, film coated

 Warnings and Precautions

 Monitor patients for signs and symptoms of hepatic injury, every month for the first 3 months of treatment, and periodically thereafter.
-The use of Riluzole is not recommended if patients develop hepatic transaminases levels greater than 5 times the ULN.
-Discontinue Riluzole if there is evidence of liver dysfunction (e.g., elevated bilirubin).
+The use of Riluzole tablets is not recommended if patients develop hepatic transaminases levels greater than 5 times the ULN.
+Discontinue Riluzole tablets if there is evidence of liver dysfunction (e.g., elevated bilirubin).

-Cases of severe neutropenia (absolute neutrophil count less than 500 per mm3) within the first 2 months of Riluzole treatment have been reported.
+Cases of severe neutropenia (absolute neutrophil count less than 500 per mm3) within the first 2 months of Riluzole tablets treatment have been reported.
 Advise patients to report febrile illnesses.

 Interstitial Lung Disease